 How often should I wash my cashmere?

 Do not be afraid to wash your cashmere!
-We would recommend that you wash your garment after 5 wears, great quality cashmere improves with washing, over time the wonderful fluff will form on the surface that makes the cashmere so wonderfully soft and cuddly.
+We would recommend that you wash your garment after 5 wears as great quality cashmere improves with washing, and helps to retain its shape, keeping it so wonderfully soft and cuddly.

-The best way to wash our cashmere is in the washing machine at 30 degrees, have a look over at our how to wash cashmere for full instructions.
-Whilst you can machine wash all our cashmere sweaters, some cashmere is hand wash only, use cold water with either baby shampoo or mild detergent, , gently squeezing until it is clean.
-Once it is clean, don't tightly squeeze your cashmere or stretch when wet, shake it out briefly and let it dry loose on a flat towel to air dry.
+The best way to wash our cashmere is in the washing machine at 30 degrees.
+Take a look over at our how to wash cashmere for full instructions.
+Whilst you can machine wash all our cashmere sweaters, some other brands of cashmere are hand wash only.
+We suggest that you use cold water with either baby shampoo or mild detergent, gently squeezing until it is clean.
+Once it is clean, don't tightly squeeze your cashmere or stretch when wet, but place into shape and lay on a flat towel to air dry.

 You can also dry clean your cashmere, follow the instructions on your care label.

-One thing you should never so is wash with fabric softener, this coats the cashmere and flattens the surface structure and the garment will wear out much quicker.
+One thing you should never do is add fabric softener to your wash, this coats the cashmere fibres and flattens the surface structure and the garment will wear out much quicker.
+We recommend that you use our Clothes Doctor Eco Wash for the best results.

-We are often asked how do i prevent my cashmere from pilling?
-You can't completely, It is a natural process when you wear your cashmere that is caused by friction on the first few wears, it has nothing to do with the quality of the product.
+We are often asked how do I prevent my cashmere from pilling?
+You can't completely, it is a natural process that is caused by loose fibres on the surface of the yarn and friction on the first few wears.
+Because of the tension we use when knitting and the careful washing of our garments, the greatest feedback we receive from our customers is that our cashmere performs so much better than others in this respect.
+Pilling may occur and has nothing to do with the quality of the product.
 Every cashmere owner needs a little cashmere bobble remover.
 We have a handy cashmere comb that does the job brilliantly.
+We recommend using after the first few wears, before washing, but hereafter the fibres should settle and pilling cease.

-Although we have been told many times that our cashmere is far better than most ( due to the knitting tension and long fibres that we use) occasionally, especially in areas of friction, you may find that the loose surface fibres rub together creating a few tiny balls on the surface, this is called pilling.
-If this does occur, we recommend that you use a comb.
 Simply lay your clothing flat and run the comb over the surface gently catching and picking up any balls of fibre.
 Do not worry that you will damage the garment, as this tool has been specifically designed for this purpose.
-We would advise against cashmere shavers as the danger of tearing holes into the garment is very likely.
+We would advise against cashmere shavers as this removes too much surface fibre and the danger of tearing holes into the garment is very likely.

 How do I remove stains?